1. What is the local loop?

 4.2 Shared Access

-In shared access, voice and broadband services are respectively made available by PT Comunicações, S.A., and the operator of your choice, even though provided via the same local loop (Figure 2).
+In shared access, voice and broadband services are respectively made available by PT Comunicações, S.A., and the operator of your choice, even though provided via the same local loop.

-Shared access enables frequency spectrum of the local pair to be shared by PT Comunicações, S.A., and the operator of your choice; the highest frequency spectrum band (non-voice frequencies) is used to provide services based on xDSL technologies (Figure 3).
+Shared access enables frequency spectrum of the local pair to be shared by PT Comunicações, S.A., and the operator of your choice; the highest frequency spectrum band (non-voice frequencies) is used to provide services based on xDSL technologies.

 This type of access enables PT Comunicações, S.A., to continue providing the telephone service, while at the same time allowing the operator of your choice to provide high-speed data transmission services using its own xDSL equipment via the same local loop.